Emon3469/Blackjack_AI/README.md

 ![Gameplay / Bust Example](data/project2.png)

-If the images aren't present in your local copy, you can add them into `assets/screenshots/` (create the directory if needed) and name them `screenshot-01.png`, `screenshot-02.png`, and `screenshot-03.png` respectively.
+If the images aren't present in your local copy, you can add them into `data/` (create the directory if needed) and name them `demo.gif`, `project1.png`, and `project2.png` respectively.
 On GitHub the images will render inline once uploaded.

 ## License